Enucatl/heroku-buildpack-python/Readme.md

-Heroku buildpack: Stackless Python 3.3.5
+Heroku buildpack: Python with pyenv
 ========================

-Forked from the [Heroku python buildpack](https://github.com/heroku/heroku-buildpack-python), so that it installs stackless python 3.3.5.
+Forked from the [Heroku python buildpack](https://github.com/heroku/heroku-buildpack-python), so that it installs python through pyenv.

 Usage